-Whatever style, price or features you're looking for, we've rounded up the very best noise-cancelling headphones you can buy right now, based on value for money, design, and sound quality – read on for our top picks.
+Whatever your budget, preferred style or desired features may be, we've picked out the best noise-cancelling headphones you can buy right now.
+Our choices are based on value for money, design, and sound quality, so there's something for everyone.

 The Sony WH-1000XM4 deliver excellent noise-cancellation and surprising sound quality all in a lightweight, comfortable design.

 While they don't look significantly different from their predecessors, the Sony WH-1000XM3, a number of new features including multipoint pairing, DSEE Extreme upscaling, conversational awareness and auto-play/pause using a built-in sensor all help the WH-1000XM4 claim the title of best headphones in 2022.

 By every possible metric, the Sony WH-1000XM4 is a wonderful pair of wireless noise-cancelling headphones.
 They deliver exactly what they promise and then some thanks to their exceptional noise cancellation and cutting-edge codec support.

 In our tests we listened to Janelle Monae’s absolute banger Make Me Feel.
 It sounded supremely powerful on the WH-1000XM4 headphones, from the bop of the percussion to the wall of sound that accompanies the pre-chorus.

 On top of the adjustments listed above, the Sony WH-1000XM4 support Sony’s 360 Reality Audio format that enables spatial audio on stereo headphones plus the LDAC codec that can send a bitrate of up to 990 kbps.
 The unfortunate bit there, though, is that it no longer supports aptX or aptX HD, so your Hi-Res Audio support mileage may vary.